 Tools for detecting and managing Visual Studio instances

-There are several tools that you can use to detect Visual Studio installations on client machines, and to manage the installations, too.
+There are several tools that you can use to detect Visual Studio installations on client machines and to manage the installations.

 Detecting existing Visual Studio instances

-We have made several tools available that will help you detect and manage installed Visual Studio instances on client machines:
+The following tools and utilities will help you detect and manage installed Visual Studio instances on client machines: